 Additionally, Community Action Boards (CAB) and the Coalition of Emergency Assistance Program (CEAP) are representatives within the community itself.
 They contain both positive and negative aspects.
 The positives include support for neighborhood issues, while the negatives include whether the boards actually adequately represent the community's needs and wishes and whether the assistance provided matches the community's needs and wishes or those reflected by others' determination of needs.

-Another stakeholder includes the Partnership for Adults and Children Board Members which is the main organization that we are operating under and which provides additional resources for children and families.
+Another stakeholder includes the Partnership for Adults and Children Board Members which is the main organization that the program is operating under and which provides additional resources for children and families.
 They provide needed social services for those in need in Chattanooga.
-They are likely grateful for another resource that they can offer through our program to assist children in families in meeting their stabilization goals.
-Their impact is critical to our programs functionality and location and they are critical to the program success, as well.
-We would ask our Program Administrator to community directly with Partnership board members regarding our progress and challenges.
+They are likely grateful for another resource that they can offer through the program to assist children in families in meeting their stabilization goals.
+Their impact is critical to the program's functionality and location and they are critical to the program success, as well.
+The program would ask the Program Administrator to community directly with Partnership board members regarding the progress and challenges.

 Foster families are stakeholders composed of individuals who agree to house, clothe, feed, and care for foster children for a given period of time within their personal homes.
 They provide a safe, loving home situation for children displaced due to neglect or abuse.
 They will be very supportive of bringing their foster children for mentorship since the results are positive and improved behaviors will be a benefit in their homes.
-Their impact is high, as they are needed to transport the children to these appointments, and their role in our program success is also high, as well.
-We will need to manage these families closely to ensure that we are meeting their needs.
-We will dispatch the mentor to communicate with foster families regarding the details of the mentorship being provided and any updates as the mentorship ensues.
+Their impact is high, as they are needed to transport the children to these appointments, and their role in the program's success is also high, as well.
+The program will need to manage these families closely to ensure that they are meeting their needs.
+They will dispatch the mentor to communicate with foster families regarding the details of the mentorship being provided and any updates as the mentorship ensues.

 Another stakeholder includes the peer mentors who are similar in age to the foster children experiencing either behavioral or educational deficits and who are able to provide meaningful mentorship.
 These mentors see that changes are possible and modeling changes in order to inspire hope in foster peers is their main goal.
-They will find their purpose and meaning in work or volunteering in our program.
+They will find their purpose and meaning in work or volunteering in the program.
 They might fear that they can't make a big enough impact on the children, but they don't realize the impact their presence makes on their peers.
 Their influence is more powerful than what they can imagine.
-The peer mentors are critical to the accomplishment of our program goals and success.
-Their impact is absolutely critical to the sucess or failure of our program.
+The peer mentors are critical to the accomplishment of the program goals and success.
+Their impact is absolutely critical to the success or failure of the program.